 The percentage of women who do truly orgasm is likely to be much lower than this in the general population.
 Kinsey’s sample was heavily biased towards more educated women.
-It is likely that such women read more than others and are more likely to learn how to use erotic fantasies for arousal (if they respond to positively to eroticism).
-He also noted the tendency among the less educated to consider masturbation a perversion.
-Kinsey found that two out of every five women (42%) never masturbate while a similar number (38%) try masturbation but are not motivated to continue.
+It is likely that such women read more than others and perhaps being more imaginative than average may be able to use erotic fantasies for arousal (if they are responsive).
+Kinsey also noted that there was a taboo over masturbation among the less educated.
+He found that two out of every five women (42%) never masturbate while a similar number (38%) try masturbation but are not motivated to continue.

-These are women confident enough to come forward and talk about orgasm in surveys.
+But research inevitably involves women who are confident enough to come forward and talk about orgasm in surveys.
 Women’s reluctance to discuss sexual phenomena suggests that female masturbation is much less common than this.
 Reading Shere Hite’s book is a tremendous relief to any woman who masturbates.
 Her work is the only evidence that women orgasm easily alone but that they cannot achieve the same thing with a lover.
-The fact that her book is largely unknown is evidence that few women masturbate.
+The fact that her book is largely unknown is clear evidence that few women masturbate.

 Masturbation clinics encourage women to feel better about their bodies.
 When a woman feels better about her body, she may be more amenable to having sex.
 It is not possible to teach someone how to orgasm.
 These clinics are run by women who have no idea what is involved in orgasm or masturbation.
 We cannot learn how to become responsive.
 Our responsiveness is determined at birth and is typically a male characteristic.